Practical Skills in Written Examination for A Level Physics AS

 Solution:

 In conclusion, mastering practical skills is essential for success in A Level Physics AS.
-Students must not only perform experiments but also critically analyze and evaluate their findings to excel in written examinations.
+Students must be able to plan, analyze, and evaluate experiments effectively to demonstrate their understanding and application of physics concepts.